Logical Phase Transitions: Understanding Collapse in LLM Logical Reasoning: Dataset Details

 \subsection{Dataset Descriptions}

-In this section, we describe the logical reasoning datasets and baselines used in our evaluation.
-The selected datasets span synthetic, tightly controlled environments and expert-curated NL benchmarks, covering diverse logical structures and reasoning demands.
-Together with the baselines introduced later, this setup enables a systematic and fair assessment of model reasoning behavior across varying levels of deductive complexity.
+We describe the logical reasoning datasets used in our evaluation, which together provide a systematic and fair testbed for assessing model reasoning across diverse logical structures and deductive complexity levels.

-\paragraph{FOLIO} This benchmark represents a high-quality, expert-curated corpus designed to evaluate natural language reasoning with first-order logic (FOL) annotations.
-Unlike purely synthetic datasets, FOLIO is authored by human experts, ensuring a high degree of linguistic diversity and naturalness while maintaining strict logical rigor.
-It requires models to determine the truth value of a conclusion given a set of premises, covering complex logical phenomena such as quantification and negation.
-The dataset serves as a critical testbed for assessing whether models can handle reasoning tasks that combine rich semantic content with formal logical constraints.
+\paragraph{FOLIO} FOLIO is an expert-curated benchmark for natural language reasoning with first-order logic (FOL) annotations.
+Compared with synthetic datasets, it offers greater linguistic diversity and naturalness while preserving strict logical validity.
+The task requires determining whether a conclusion follows from a set of premises, involving phenomena such as quantification and negation, and thus serves as a key testbed for evaluating the integration of semantic understanding and formal reasoning.

-\paragraph{ProofWriter} Developed to assess systematic neural logical deduction, ProofWriter features synthetic natural language problems generated over rule-bases under the Open World Assumption (OWA).
-The dataset requires models to perform multi-step deductive reasoning involving combinations of conjunctions and disjunctions.
-A key characteristic of ProofWriter is its emphasis on generating proofs that explicitly justify conclusions, thereby allowing for the evaluation of not just the final answer accuracy but also the validity of the underlying reasoning chain.
+\paragraph{ProofWriter} ProofWriter is a synthetic benchmark designed to evaluate systematic neural deduction under the Open World Assumption.
+It features rule-based natural language problems requiring multi-step reasoning over conjunctions and disjunctions.
+Its explicit proof supervision enables evaluation of both final-answer correctness and the validity of intermediate deductive steps.

-\paragraph{ProntoQA} This synthetic benchmark focuses on analyzing the deductive reasoning capabilities of large language models in a highly controlled symbolic setting.
-ProntoQA generates examples comprising a set of premises and a step-by-step CoT derivation leading to a final conclusion.
-By isolating fundamental logical relationships and minimizing linguistic ambiguity, it provides a clean environment for systematically diagnosing the mechanisms of deductive inference and identifying failure modes in multi-hop reasoning.
+\paragraph{ProntoQA} ProntoQA is a synthetic benchmark for diagnosing deductive reasoning in a highly controlled symbolic setting.
+Each instance contains premises, a step-by-step chain of thought, and a conclusion, allowing precise analysis of multi-hop inference while minimizing linguistic ambiguity.

-\paragraph{ProverQA} Built upon the ProverGen framework, ProverQA combines the generative diversity of LLMs with the rigor of automated theorem proving.
-It contains natural language statements paired with formally verified reasoning chains, designed to test deductive consistency and the alignment between symbolic and linguistic representations.
-The benchmark is stratified by reasoning depth, offering a scalable environment to evaluate model performance as the number of required reasoning steps increases.
+\paragraph{ProverQA} ProverQA, built on ProverGen, combines LLM-generated linguistic diversity with formally verified theorem-proving chains.
+It is designed to assess deductive consistency and symbolic–linguistic alignment, with stratified reasoning depths that support scalable evaluation across increasing inference complexity.

 \paragraph{NSA-LR (Ours).} To enable fine-grained logical complexity analysis, we construct a Neuro-Symbolic alignment dataset extending the ProverGen framework used in ProverQA.
 Unlike the original framework, which focuses on verifying reasoning chains, our key modification exhaustively translates all natural language components, including propositions, premise sets, and intermediate reasoning steps, into explicit first-order logic.
 By strictly aligning each sentence with its logical form using unified translation rules, the dataset provides the symbolic grounding required to compute LoCM and systematically analyze how structural logical complexity affects model performance.